awsdocs/aws-panorama-developer-guide/docs-source/monitoring-logging.md

 # Viewing AWS Panorama event logs in CloudWatch Logs<a name="monitoring-logging"></a>

 AWS Panorama reports application and system events to Amazon CloudWatch Logs\.
-When you encounter issues, you can use the event logs to help debug your AWS Panorama application or to troubleshoot the application's configuration\.
+When you encounter issues, you can use the event logs to help debug your AWS Panorama application or troubleshoot the application's configuration\.

 **To view logs in CloudWatch Logs**